-Knowledge of the trust deed and rules and all documents setting out the trustee's current policies
+Knowledge of the trust deed and rules

+All documents setting out the trustee's current policies

-The Scheme has a dedicated client manager who has an in depth knowledge of the Scheme and its governing documentation.
-At the point of becoming an Independent Trustee to the Scheme, a prescribed take on process was followed.
+The Scheme has a dedicated client manager who has an in-depth knowledge of the Scheme and its governing documentation.

+At the point of becoming Independent Trustee to the Scheme, a prescribed take-on process was followed.
 This included an assimilation and review of all the relevant Scheme documentation, including the trust deed and rules.
-The Committee is made aware of any issues or risks in relation to the Scheme's trust deed and rules as and when they arise and appropriate action agreed in relation to the issue or risk identified.
-In addition to the knowledge held by the client manager and lead Professional Trustee, the trustees obtain legal advice in relation to the Scheme's documentation, where necessary.
+The Committee is made aware of any issues or risks in relation to the Scheme's trust deed and rules as and when they arise, with appropriate action agreed in relation to the issue or risk identified.
+In addition to the knowledge held by the client manager and Irregular Schemes Team, the Trustee obtains legal advice in relation to the Scheme's documentation, where necessary.